 – Portfolio of previous performances – optional.

-Please submit application documents until May 19th via e-mail: email@example.com
+Please submit application documents until May 19th (EXTENDED TO MAY 24TH!) via e-mail: email@example.com

 Presentation of the outcome: Artists in Residence are required to show the residency results to the public in a form of informal work-in-progress presentation.

 The format can vary from brief scenes to video material, excerpts of movement material or a full run-through of a near-complete production.

 – The artists-in-residence must credit Riga Circus as a residency partner in all marketing and communications relating to the residency as well as the production developed during the residency.

 – The artists-in-residence must have in place personal accident insurance that covers both rehearsal and performance for the entire working group.

 – If the residency project requires equipment or other facilities not provided by Riga Circus, the Artists in Residence are responsible for acquiring the equipment as well as all of the costs for doing so.

 – Riga Circus does not provide actual stage, lighting or sound design services nor operate the equipment during rehearsal or performances.

 – In Riga Circus premises it is not allowed to use such materials or tools that may damage the facilities or equipment or cause extra cleaning needs.
 Such are e.g. dusting matters (as sand), incenses and liquids.
 The use of fire and smoke is strictly forbidden.